AMar4enko/effect-schema-compiler/README.md

 ## Rationale

-Working with effect/Schema ASTs is non-trivial to say the least.
+Working with effect/Schema AST is non-trivial to say the least.
 I've put together this library after spending some time on writing code compiling schemas to Confluence docs, other language types etc.
-It doesn't automagically weaves the need to understand AST, yet provides some nice-to-haves when working with it.
+It doesn't automagically weave the need to understand AST, yet provides some nice-to-haves when working with it.

 ## Usage example with tests